 Nichols came to Stowga because they wanted to construct a network of flexible warehouses across the UK to store and distribute their product from.
 This gives them the freedom to respond to changes in customer demand in a dynamic way and not be constrained by long-term leases.
 For example, when wanting to test new markets, through Stowga, they are able to access a fast and low commitment way of setting up logistics infrastructure.
-Instead of having to drive around the area, search for warehouses on Google, meet an agent, organise follow up visits, negotiate a lease, and then be committed for several years – Stowga can match them with the best potential options within minutes.
+Instead of having to drive around the area, search for warehouses on Google, meet an agent, organise follow up visits, negotiate a lease, and then be committed for several years – Stowga can match them with the best potential options within minutes and give them one dashboard to manage all their warehouse assets.

 Mark Trigg, Senior Regional Manager for the Central Region at Vimto, commented: